elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-sources-of-genetic-variation-and-why-are-they-important-for-evolution.md

 url: /learn/biology/questions/what-are-the-sources-of-genetic-variation-and-why-are-they-important-for-evolution
 score: -1.0
 related_article1:
-    id: 166365
+    id: 166356
-    title: What is convergent evolution and how does it differ from homology?
+    title: >-
+        Explain the concept of heritability and its significance in natural selection.
     subject: Biology
-    url: /learn/biology/questions/what-is-convergent-evolution-and-how-does-it-differ-from-homology
+    url: /learn/biology/questions/explain-the-concept-of-heritability-and-its-significance-in-natural-selection
 related_article2:
-    id: 166364
+    id: 166373
-    title: Differentiate between homology and homoplasy in comparative biology.
+    title: >-
+        What factors influence the response to selection in a population?
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-homology-and-homoplasy-in-comparative-biology
+    url: /learn/biology/questions/what-factors-influence-the-response-to-selection-in-a-population
 related_article3:
-    id: 166365
+    id: 166373
-    title: What is convergent evolution and how does it differ from homology?
+    title: >-
+        What factors influence the response to selection in a population?
     subject: Biology
-    url: /learn/biology/questions/what-is-convergent-evolution-and-how-does-it-differ-from-homology
+    url: /learn/biology/questions/what-factors-influence-the-response-to-selection-in-a-population
 related_article4:
-    id: 166362
+    id: 166359
-    title: How does the environment influence adaptation?
+    title: >-
+        How does parent-offspring regression help in understanding heritability?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-environment-influence-adaptation
+    url: /learn/biology/questions/how-does-parentoffspring-regression-help-in-understanding-heritability
 related_article5:
-    id: 166357
+    id: 166370
-    title: Describe the differences between directional, stabilizing, and disruptive selection.
+    title: >-
+        How is fitness defined and measured in the context of natural selection?
     subject: Biology
-    url: /learn/biology/questions/describe-the-differences-between-directional-stabilizing-and-disruptive-selection
+    url: /learn/biology/questions/how-is-fitness-defined-and-measured-in-the-context-of-natural-selection
 ---

 &nbsp;